 The area of System Modeling and Simulation saw growth in a new paradigm: Thinking of a product as a number of cross-dependent systems.
 An increase in model-based simulation, analysis, and systems engineering was shown.
 Including an increase in cross-technology simulations; coupling analysis, optimization, build, test, and certification.
 Advanced techniques were shown for concurrent simulation and co-simulation.

 Predictive Analysis and Uncertainty Quantification shows an increasing demand for qualified fidelity of simulation results, addressing manufacturing product design issues and correlating with physical test data.
 A method of using calculated confidence levels (reliabilities) and sensitivities to replace “Safety Factor” was discussed.

 Computational Structural Mechanics had several presentations on advanced modeling of composite structures with damage assessment.
-New methodology for modeling, optimizing, and analyzing contact, fasteners, fracture, noise, vibration, and additive manufacturing were showcased.
+A new methodology for modeling, optimizing and analyzing contact, fasteners, fracture, noise, vibration, and additive manufacturing were showcased.
 A new method for multiscale modeling and analysis was shown.

 The Multiphysics seminars showed advanced methods for performing cross-functional concurrent simulation and co-simulation, spanning thermal, acoustics, noise, vibration, fluid-structure, and CFD.

 Democratizing CAE was a topic in the keynotes as well as several seminars.
 Much of the focus was on increasing the growth in deploying simulation application with embedded knowledge for performing engineering processes (focusing on smart apps for non-expert analyst to exploit CAE tools by a larger workforce).
 Simulation-based knowledge capture and reuse was also discussed.

 NAFEMS has over fifteen working groups that promote the safe and reliable use of Computer-aided Engineering.
 NAFEMS has also published many books on the topics of CAE and it offers many classes on various topics related to the field.
 The Americas conference highlighted much of the work these groups have done over the past two years and it showed the organization’s desire to improve the state of Computer-aided engineering, FEA, Computational Fluid Dynamics, and more.

-If you’d like to read more about NAFEMS, check out the organisation’s website here.
+If you’d like to read more about NAFEMS, check out the organization’s website here.